spiermar/getvector.io/_docs/installing-performance-co-pilot.md

 Check that pre-requisites such as libmicrohttpd headers/libraries and pkgconfig are installed.

-To automatically install build-time dependencies on a Debian-derived distro:
+To automatically install build-time dependencies on a Debian-based distro:

 ```
 $ apt-get build-dep pcp
 ```

-To automatically install build-time dependencies on a RedHat-derived distro:
+To automatically install build-time dependencies on a RedHat-based distro:

 ```
 $ yum-builddep -y pcp